(1920-2012)

 At a music conference in 1934, Shankar met guru and multi-instrumentalist Allaudin Khan, who became his mentor and musical guide for many years.
 Just two years later, Khan became the soloist for Uday’s dance troupe.
 Shankar went to Maihar, India to study sitar under Khan in 1938.
 (The sitar is a guitar-like instrument with a long neck, six melody strings and 25 sympathetic strings that resonate as the melody strings are played.)
 Just one year after he began studying under Khan, Shankar began giving recitals.
 By this time, Khan had become far more than a music teacher to Shankar — he was also a spiritual and life guide to the young musician.

-READ More: How to Repair Fan
+READ More: How to Calculate Your Body Mass Index (BMI)

 Of his mentor, whom he called “Baba,” Shankar once recalled, “Baba himself was a deeply spiritual person.
 Despite being a devout Muslim, he could be moved by any spiritual path.
 One morning, in Brussels, I brought him to a cathedral where the choir was singing.
 The moment we entered, I could see he was in a strange mood.
 The cathedral had a huge statue of the Virgin Mary.
 Baba went towards that statue and started howling like a child: ‘Ma, Ma’ (mother, mother), with tears flowing freely.
 We had to drag him out.
 Learning under Baba was a double whammy—the whole tradition behind him, plus his own religious experience.”
 The open-mindedness Khan showed toward other cultures is a quality that Shankar personally retained throughout his life and career.